 The Agency Center will be used for all law enforcement, fire, or other personnel as an activity coordination center.
 The Logistics Liaison will be responsible for directing all appropriate outside personnel to the Agency Center.
 The Logistics Liaison will also coordinate law enforcement, fire, or other relevant activities with the Incident Commander.

-PRIMARY LOCATION: Main Office SECONDARY LOCATION: Room 2 - Teacher's Lounge
+PRIMARY LOCATION: Main Office SECONDARY LOCATION: Kitchen

 Parent Center